-ACADEMIC ADVISEMENT
+ACADEMIC ADVISING

-At Delaware Tech, academic advisement is an essential part of the student's learning experience and a critical component of student success.
-Academic advisement teaches the student to navigate the college experience, identify goals, understand program and course options, connect to campus resources and activities, and develop and implement strategies to successfully achieve the student's goals.
+At Delaware Tech, academic advising is an essential part of the student's learning experience and a critical component of student success.
+Academic advising teaches the student to navigate the college experience, identify goals, understand program and course options, connect to campus resources and activities, and develop and implement strategies to successfully achieve the student's goals.

-Faculty and staff throughout the College community collaborate to provide comprehensive academic advisement.
-Initial advisement is provided in the advisement center.
+Faculty and staff throughout the College community collaborate to provide comprehensive academic advising.
+Initial advising is provided in the advising center.
 In addition, the student is assigned a program advisor based on the selected program of study.
 Together, the advisors and student develop a Student Educational Plan focused on achieving the student's educational, professional, and life goals.

-Advisement Center
+Advising Center

-The advisement center provides general advisement by appointment and walk-in hours.
+The advising center provides general advisement by appointment and walk-in hours.

-At the advisement center, Academic Counselors work with the student to begin the Student Educational Plan.
+At the advising center, Academic Counselors work with the student to begin the Student Educational Plan.